Connect with your community and future workforce

 According to studies conducted by Deloitte and the Manufacturing Institute, after attending MFG day events 84% of participants are more convinced that manufacturing provides careers that are interesting and rewarding.

 Manufacturing Day is the first Friday in October, and events continue throughout the month.
 Whether you've held events in the past or you're new to these activities, it may take a little extra time (or creativity) to plan activities this year.
 The great news is, hosting virtual events can often be more flexible and have a greater reach!

 If you don't know where to start, there are lots of free resources available, with ideas for both safe, in-person events and innovative alternatives to in-person events.
-We encourage all manufacturers to use discretion in planning in-person events, and follow all local, state and national health directives and recommended safety guidelines.
+We encourage all manufacturers to follow all local, state and national health directives and recommended safety guidelines.

-For either virtual or in-person events, the CreatorsWanted.org website (formerly MFGday.com) is an excellent first step.
+For either virtual or in-person events, the MFGday.com website is an excellent place to start.
 Just register your MFG Day event and download materials like planning guides (such as the MFG Day Host Toolkit) and pre-made promotional items.

 Check out the resources below and elsewhere on our site to help you plan and promote your event.

 - Downloadable graphics for multiple social media channels

 - Messaging Guide for In-person Events

 - Messaging Guide for Partners